openebs-archive/openebs-docs/docs/ugcstor.md

 <h3><a class="anchor" aria-hidden="true" id="scaling-down-of-cstor-volume-replica"></a>Scaling down cStor Volume Replica</h3>

-This section prvoide the steps for scaling down the replica of a cStor volume.
+This section provide the steps for scaling down the replica of a cStor volume.

 <h4><a class="anchor" aria-hidden="true" id="prerequisites-cstor-scale-down"></a>Prerequisites</h4>